What is adverse possession?

-Much care and understanding is required in order to assess whether the old law or new law of a hybrid applies before an application to the Land Registry can be made.
-Further, any application should be set out in a required format for it to have the best chance of success.
+Much care and understanding is required in order to assess whether the old law or new law applies before an adverse possession application to the Land Registry can be made.

-Our specialist team of lawyers would be very happy to talk to you if you think you may have a claim or you wish to object to such a claim.
+Our specialist team of adverse possession lawyers would be very happy to talk to you if you and offer legal advice if you think you may have a claim or you wish to object to such a claim.

 How our adverse possession solicitors can help you: